bertramtruong/logbench/README.md

 # Log Bench
-A random log line generator written in PHP.
+A benchmarker for log parsers or SIEMs.